Flood Risk Advice

 - Inform your insurance company that you need a loss adjuster/recovery contractor with experience of historic buildings to prevent unnecessary damage

-- Obtain advice from the local planning authority’s conservation officer
+- Get advice from the local planning authority’s conservation officer

 - Establish whether any consent is required before any stripping out work or repairs are put in hand

-- Obtain independent advice from an architect or surveyor who has experience with older buildings and who knows local contractors suited to this type of work
+- Get independent advice from an architect or surveyor who has experience with older buildings and who knows local contractors suited to this type of work

 - Beware of bogus contractors who can take advantage of flood victims.